Search results

 Supper Room

 Just off the bedchamber is the tiny Supper Room where Mary was dining on 9 March 1566 when she witnessed the murder of her private secretary, David Rizzio.
-Killed by her jealous husband, Lord Darnley, and a group of powerful Scottish lords, Rizzio was stabbed 56 times.
+Killed by her jealous husband, Lord Darnley, and a group of powerful Scottish lords, Rizzio was stabbed over 50 times.
 It is claimed that the bloodstains from Rizzio's body are still visible in the Outer Chamber where he was left for all to see.
 See if you can spot the marks on the floor when you visit.

 Outer Chamber